Academic support: Balancing schoolwork with family responsibilities can be a challenge. UNC has a number of resources for students needing support.

 - The Do Babies Matter?
 Facebook page, moderated by one of the authors of Do Babies Matter?
 Gender and Family in the Ivory Tower, regularly posts links about work/life balance, gender pay equity and child resources.

-- News & Observer summer camp guides, compiled in partnership with Child Care Services Association: Durham/Orange Counties, Wake County.
+- News & Observer summer camp guides, compiled in partnership with Child Care Services Association, are hosted on the CCSA’s Additional Resources page.

 - Non-employer based health insurance